MAILEX: Email Event and Argument Extraction: The Dataset

 \subsection{Data Annotation}

 We utilize the open-source Enron dataset \cite{minkov2008activity}\footnote{\href{http://www.cs.cmu.edu/~enron/}{http://www-2.cs.cmu.edu/$\sim$enron/}.
 Some prior work instead used Avacado \cite{oard2015avocado}; we did not choose it because it is not completely publicly available.} which comprises a collection of email data from 150 users.
 We considered the top 50 users with the highest inbox counts and randomly selected a range of 20 to 40 email threads for annotation.
 Note that all single-email threads have been removed in the interest of conversational event extraction.
 By focusing on a set of users, \dataset could support personalization research, which we leave as future work.
+The annotation process involved annotators marking trigger words, event types, and argument roles for each email while considering the context of the email history.
+Two native English-speaking Computer Science students were recruited for the task and received 12 USD/hr for their work.
+To ensure accuracy, multiple rounds of training and discussions were conducted.
+Each email was annotated twice by each annotator, and annotations with agreement on event type, overlapping trigger words, and argument spans were retained. {Specifically, for partially agreed triggers (but with agreement on the event type), we retained the overlapped word spans, and for partially agreed arguments (but similarly with agreement on the event type and having overlapped trigger spans), we similarly retain the overlapped word span.
+When two annotators did not agree on the event type or made no overlap in their annotated triggers, we abandoned the annotations completely; for more details and the annotation guideline, see Appendix~\ref{app:annotation_guidelines}}.
+In total, we collected a dataset consisting of 1.5K email threads, encompassing $\sim$4K emails and $\sim$8K events (Table~\ref{Tab:MailExDataStats}).